aiman-al-masoud/deixiscript/docs/thesis/3-naturalistic-programming.typ

 The CAL compiler is freely downloadable (and can re-compile itself in about 3 seconds), together with the instructions manual available as a pdf, all on the Osmosian Order's website; however, it is only available for Microsoft Windows systems at the time of writing.
 The 100 page manual gives a comprehensive overview of the language with plenty of examples @osmosianblog.

-// Based on a remark on a differ
-// % seems to be nominal not structural https://wiki.osdev.org/Plain_English_Programming

 === SN

 A slightly newer example of a full fledged naturalistic programming language is given by the language SN (which stands for "Sicut Naturali", or "Just as in nature" in Latin @hernandez2021evolution) discussed in a 2019 paper by Oscar Pulido-Prieto and Ulises Juárez-Martínez @pulido2019model.